naklecha/firewall/README.md

 ### Features
 1) Block IP addresses
 2) Block access to certain ports
-3) Block specifed prefiexes of IP address (to block networks)
+3) Block specifed prefixes of IP address (to block networks)
 4) Block too many requests made by the same IP in a short period of time (user can specify threshold and time)

 ### Steps to Run